Index Files and Folders with Indexly

 Keeping Your Index Updated

 Once your initial index is set up, consider using the watch feature to keep everything current.
-This way, any created, modified, or deleted file is automatically handled without manual intervention.
+This way, created, modified, or deleted files can be handled without manual re-indexing.

 indexly watch ./docs